luni/archive-tools/README.md

   --jobs 12 \
   --small xz \
   --big pixz \
-  --sha1 checksums.txt
+  --sha256 checksums.txt
 ```

 - Files smaller than `--threshold` are compressed in parallel (`--jobs` workers).
 - Files at or above the threshold are streamed sequentially with progress bars.
-- When `--sha1 FILE` is provided the SHA1 of each original file is captured
+- When `--sha1 FILE` or `--sha256 FILE` is provided the corresponding digest of
+  each original file is captured before removal; add the matching `--*-append`
-  before removal; add `--sha1-append` to keep existing checksums.
+  flag to keep existing checksums.

 See `compress.sh` for all advanced tweaks (compression levels, quiet mode, etc.).